-Longitudinal studies have employed generative models to examine how behavioral processes change across time.
+At its core, generative modeling involves fitting a theoretical model of behavior, and such models have been used in longitudinal studies to assess change across time in task performance.
+For example, Klein et al. (2022) used the hyperbolic discounting model to estimate the degree of discounting, a measure of impulsive decision-making, in a sample ranging from childhood and adulthood.
+Estimates of discounting were then used to examine longitudinal changes in impulsive decision-making across development, and they found that the degree of discounting decreases rapidly in early childhood and then stabilizes in mid-to-late adolescence.
+Two-stage approaches such as this are frequently used when we use theoretical models of behavior to make inferences about a population via a statistical model, and they have proved useful in understanding longitudinal change, illustrated by Klein et al. A disadvantage of two-stage approaches, however, is that estimates from the theoretical model are treated as “true” scores (i.e., observed without error) in the statistical model, and this can bias inference (need citation here).
+Thus, an approach that incorporates the uncertainty associated with estimating theoretical parameters into the statistical model (e.g., longitudinal MLM) could improve our overall ability to estimate longitudinal changes in computationally-derived parameters.

 Researchers examining longitudinal changes in these behavioral processes do so in two-stage approaches.
 Specifically, a behavioral model is fit to the data at each timepoint separately, and then a longitudinal model is fit to the parameters from the behavioral model.
 Such an approach has yielded important insights regarding how some behavioral processes develop across time.
-For example, Klein et al. (2022) used the hyperbolic discounting model to estimate the degree of discounting, a measure of impulsive decision-making, in a sample ranging from childhood and adulthood.
-Estimates of discounting were then used to examine longitudinal changes in impulsive decision-making across development, and they found that the degree of discounting decreases rapidly in early childhood and then stabilizes in mid-to-late adolescence.
-Two-stage approaches are frequently used when we use theoretical models of behavior to make inferences about a population via a statistical model.
-A disadvantage of such approaches, however, is that estimates from the theoretical model are treated as “true” scores (i.e., observed without error) in the statistical model.
-By incorporating the uncertainty associated with our estimation of the theoretical parameters into the statistical model, we can improve our overall ability to estimate longitudinal changes in computationally-derived parameters.

 Here, we illustrate how to incorporate the uncertainty associated with estimating theoretical parameters within a statistical model via hierarchical Bayesian modeling.
 Hierarchical modeling allows us to use information derived from all participants and all timepoints to inform estimates of different individuals and at different timepoints.
 Bayesian estimation is a more flexible and more powerful approach to hierarchical modeling that is well-suited for estimating computational and growth curve parameters.

-1.1.2 Benefits of longitudinal designs

-Examine change at both group and individual level

-Establish sequence of events (i.e., what predicts what)

-1.1.3 Drawbacks to longitudinal designs

-Expensive & difficult

-Random assignment of variables is uncommon; thus, cannot establish causation

-Sequence effects may bias results

-1.2 Longitudinal Modeling Methods

-1.2.1 RM ANOVAs

-1.2.2 Multilevel modeling

-1.2.3 Latent growth curve modeling

-1.3 Current study

-Prior longitudinal methods rely only on general linear model (i.e., cannot structure theoretical model to capture growth within the model)

-Good place to put in McElreath quote about GLM – something like “definitely wrong but hard to beat”

-To incorporate theoretical model, typically have to use two-stage approach

-Here, we show how to incorporate growth-related parameters in computational models so that our theoretical model can capture growth

-Benefits

-Propagate uncertainty across multiple levels of analysis which improves inferences

-Allows us to use theoretical models to examine growth instead of summary statistics

-i.e., better aligns statistical model with theoretical model

 2 Simple Longitudinal RL Model

 To illustrate the longitudinal computational modeling framework, we begin with a simulated example of how to construct such a model.
 We first constructed a hypothetical two-armed bandit task, a task characterized by two options that participants can choose from across a series of trials, with each choice resulting in either a reward (+1) or no reward (0).
 Here, the probability of reward was 30% and 70% for options 1 and 2, respectively, and there were 100 total trials.
 Next, we built a one-parameter longitudinal reinforcement learning model to simulate data for the task across four conditions.
 Choices within the task are assumed to be drawn from a Bernoulli distribution, such that